DWTechs/Passken.js/README.md

 **[Passken.js](https://github.com/DWTechs/Passken.js)** is an open source xx library for Node.js to  (...)

-- Only 3 dependencies to check inputs variables, encrypt passwords and generate passwords
+- Only 1 dependency to check inputs variables
 - Very lightweight
 - Thoroughly tested
 - Works in Node.js